abrensch/brouter/docs/developers/environmental_considerations_and_pseudo_tags.md

 - landuse: forest, allotments, flowerbed, orchard, vineyard, recreation_ground, village_green
 - leisure: garden, park, nature_reserve

-No forest buffers are used.
+Forest has 77 m buffers.

-Imagine you trace the way with a pencil drawing lines 100 meters wide.
-Then estimated_forest_class=6 corresponds to the case that at least 98% of the line is in the woodland.
+Imagine you trace the way with a pencil drawing lines 62 meters wide.
+Then estimated_forest_class=6 corresponds to the case that at least 98% of the line is in the woodland + 77 m buffer.
 This number is called a green factor.

 green_factor = forest class
 - < 0.1             =                         NULL